I Overview about the I4C Scheme

 2. National Cybercrime Reporting

-- Its objective is to drive intelligence-led, coordinated action against key cybercrime threats and targets.
+- To drive intelligence-led, coordinated action against key cybercrime threats and targets.

-- This will facilitate the joint identification, prioritization, preparation and initiation of multi-jurisdictional against cybercrimes.
+- Facilitate the joint identification, prioritization, preparation and initiation of multi-jurisdictional action against cybercrimes.

 4. National Cybercrime Forensic Laboratory (NCFL) Ecosystem